Hair Loss Therapy with Platelet Rich Plasma (PRP)

 What are peptides and why combine PRP with peptides?

 Recent evidence suggests the best and longest lasting results are derived from PRP plus specific peptides.
 Peptides are the naturally occurring chemical messengers in your body that can modify physiological processes.
 These peptides act in several important ways to restore hair, that include: rejuvenating the follicle and scalp, increasing the time your hair follicle remains in the active growing phase, blocking negative hormonal effects that damage the hair follicle and activating follicle stem cells.
-PRP also augments the effects of PRP on the scalp and hair follicles.
+Peptides also augment the effects of PRP on the scalp and hair follicles.

 - Thymosin beta-4 has wound healing and regenerative properties that augment PRP that facilitates hair regrowth